-The Amateur Athletic Union is committed to improving the development, safety and welfare of athletes and participants involved in sport.
+The Amateur Athletic Union (AAU) is committed to improving the development, safety and welfare of athletes and participants involved in sport.
 There are a lot of reasons to play sport - at any level.
-A life-long activity, people often play sport to have fun and spend time with friends.
-Sport also encourages a healthy lifestyle, builds self-confidence; athletes also do better off the field.
-They learn goal-setting, teamwork and time management skills.
-Athletes are less likely to use cigarettes, drugs and alcohol; they have higher graduation rates and are more likely to attend college.
+As a lifelong activity, people often play sport to have fun and spend time with friends.
+Sport also encourages a healthy lifestyle, builds self-confidence and teaches many other skills.